akr3ch/deceptor/README.md

-###### The script will not fail to detect web cache deception, but may also return some false positive result.
+###### This script will not fail to detect web cache deception, but may also return some false positive result.
 If the website returns `200 OK` on single every request.

 ##### Usage:
 ```